Static versus Dynamic QR Codes: Everything You Need to Know

 What is a QR Code?

 The automotive industry in Japan first devised the QR code as a type of matrix barcode.
-You can quickly read these two-dimensional codes with a barcode reader or a smartphone camera, hence the "quick response" label.
+Barcode readers or smartphone cameras can quickly read these two-dimensional codes, hence the "quick response" label.

 QR codes can store various information, such as website URLs, text, or contact details.
-They have found a wide range of applications, from marketing and advertising to product tracking and ticketing, since their inception.
+They cover a wide range of applications, from marketing and advertising to product tracking and ticketing.

 What Makes a QR Code Static?

-Static QR codes contain data that remains unchanged after generation.
-The information is hard-coded and stays the same every time you scan the code.
-For instance, once you create a static QR code to link to a website, you cannot modify the URL.
+The data in a static QR code remains unchanged after it’s generated.
+That means the information is hard-coded and stays the same when a user scans the code.
+For instance, once a static QR code is linked to a website, you cannot modify the URL.

-You often see static QR codes where the information doesn't need updates or changes, such as business cards, product packaging, or physical advertisements.
+Static QR codes are often used when the information doesn't need updates or changes.
+Business cards, product packaging, or physical advertisements may incorporate static QR codes.
 They are easy to create and use, but their inability to change can become a limitation if you need to update the linked information.

 Limitations of Static QR Codes